hyperledger-labs/splice/cluster/README.md

   corresponding cluster modules.)
 * `cncluster reset` - Delete all `Pod`s, forcing all memory state to be reset.
-* `cncluster stats` - Show memory and CPU usage across the cluster.
+* `cncluster top` - Show memory and CPU usage across the cluster.
 * `cncluster wait` - Wait for the clusters' pods to all be noted as in a ready state.

 Internally, these operations rely on the following environment